-Over the past 14 years we have been fortunate to provide assistance to many different worthy causes right here in Hoboken and around the world.
+Over the past 15 years we have been fortunate to provide assistance to many different worthy causes right here in the NYC area and around the world.
 Below is just the beginning of what we can do when we get together to make a difference.

 Hayden’s Heart is a non-profit 501(c)(3) that has been created to honor Hayden Jeter Dorsett.
 Their mission with his foundation is to raise awareness of Congenital Heart Defect (CHD) and to keep Hayden’s Memory alive by helping families affected by CHD.
 Unfortunately health insurance companies do not always cover all medical procedures, hospital stays, or medicines and equipment that need to be available for home care.
 In addition to those expenses, several families must travel far distances to ensure their child is receiving care from the absolute best hospitals, giving their warrior the best fighting chance.
 Because of this, we have decided to make it our mission to support these families both financially and emotionally.